sassoftware/sasoptpy/doc/guide/components.rst

 Renaming an expression
 ~~~~~~~~~~~~~~~~~~~~~~

-Expressions can be renamed using :func:`Expression.set_name` method:
+Expressions can be renamed using the :func:`Expression.set_name` method:

 .. ipython:: python